 I’m a big fan of space, so obviously I was excited to find a number of space themed murals, including the spaceman.

-Where to Find Glasgow Street Art
+Where to Find Street Art in Glasgow

 I’m reluctant to share with you the exact locations of all these pieces, not because I’m the secretive kind, but because street art is by it’s very nature somewhat transient.
 Whilst I would like to think that these murals will all be here for years to come, there’s always the chance that they’ll be painted over or replaced – or new murals will be added!